OwenHua666/CarND-Advanced-Lane-Lines/README.md

 The `challenge_video.mp4` video is an extra challenge.
 The `harder_challenge.mp4` video is another optional challenge and is brutal!
 The current code doesn't work well with these two extra challenges.
 I will come back to them later.

+## Installation
+You might want to git clone this repository and install all the required packages using pip or anaconda.
+You can find all the package names in the jupyter notebook.
+Actually, all the codes are contained in this jupyter notebook.

+## Usage
+Run the jupyter notebook after you setup the environment.